temporarymoon/resume/src/motivational.typ

 During the summer of last year, I was able to work full-time for #link("https://visonum.de/")[visonum], which helped me pay for the first year of my education.
 Furthermore, the opportunity taught me a lot of skills and provided me with valuable experience.

 I am looking to do the same during the summer of 2023, and your company looks like a perfect fit.
+Furthermore, I can consider part-time work once the summer ends.

 Can't wait to hear back from you!